bryant1410/Angular/README.md

     // sub-module
     angular.module('demo.features.login');

-- No additional globabl variables are required
+- No additional global variables are required
 - You can access your modules from everywhere
 - Modules can be placed into different files
-- You can use the function-form of `use strict`;
+- You can use the function-form of `use strict;`

 ##Dependency Injection
 See: http://docs.angularjs.org/guide/dev_guide.services.managing_dependencies